mariettax/MyChaoticStory/README.md

-Life's Ledger: The Hectic Day Sim 🏠💼👶
+My Chaotic Life: The Hectic Day Sim 🏠💼👶
-Navigate the beautiful chaos of modern life in London, ON.
+Navigate the beautiful chaos of modern life.

-Life's Ledger is an engaging web-based simulation game that challenges players to balance the demands of work, family, and personal well-being in a dynamic, ever-changing environment.
+My Chaotic Life is an engaging web-based simulation game that challenges players to balance the demands of work, family, and personal well-being in a dynamic, ever-changing environment.
 Experience the daily grind and unexpected curveballs of adult life, making strategic decisions that impact your character's energy, finances, stress, and happiness.

 (Initially conceived as "Life's Ledger's," the game's name was playfully rebranded to "My Chaotic Life" by my 9-year-old son, who also served as an enthusiastic QA Tester!
-His (and my kids') continuous late-night play sessions and feedback were instrumental in transforming the game from a bland, static concept into the interactive, emoji-rich visual experience it is today.
+His (and my other kids') continuous late-night play sessions and feedback were instrumental in transforming the game from a bland, static concept into the interactive, emoji-rich visual experience it is today.
 We had a blast testing and making continuous improvements together!)

-🎮 How to Play
+🎮How to Play
-The goal of Life's Ledger is to balance your resources (Energy, Money, Stress, Kid Happiness/Subscribers, Mood, Social Life, and Pet Happiness) while completing daily tasks and reacting to unexpected events.
+The goal of My Chaotic Life is to balance your resources (Energy, Money, Stress, Kid Happiness/Subscribers, Mood, Social Life, and Pet Happiness) while completing daily tasks and reacting to unexpected events.

 Key Mechanics: